 From a scientific standpoint, I would place the creation of Adam as the first modern human (Homo sapiens sapiens), corresponding with the explosion of sophisticated tool making, art, and religious worship in Europe, about 50,000 years ago.15 I do not believe that Adam was a Neanderthal, Homo erectus, or other hominid species found in the fossil record, but a fully modern, spiritual human being.

 Summary of biblical evidence

 Contrary to the calculation of Archbishop Ussher, it seems that the biblical genealogies are telescoped, representing only a small percentage of the actual human generations.
 Therefore, the time that humanity has existed on earth is in the tens of thousands of years rather than thousands of years.
 However, humanity was the very last of God's creations, on the sixth days.
-The days of creation can be shown to be longer than ordinary calendar days, with at least two of the days being years long or longer.
+The days of creation can be shown to be longer than ordinary calendar days, with at least two of the days being years long or longer (in addition to the seventh day, which is a minimum of thousands of years long).
 So, although the Bible may give us an approximate date for the creation of human beings, we can only guess at how long the other creation "days" are.
 However, God has given us another "book" that testifies to His power and creative ability—none other than the creation itself.
 The Bible explicitly tells us that God's creation is a reliable witness for the truth about God's power and righteousness.
 The Bible also says that one can see the truth about God from His creation, so that unbelievers are "without excuse" in denying God's "eternal power and divine nature."16 So, the Bible says that we can learn about God from His creation.
 Let's do that!

 Age of the earth according to science